 It is the fruit of a separate and often underestimated reflection.
 However, depending on the orientation of the building, the uses and the occupation, the rooms will not be arranged in the same way.
 The circulation areas, for example, do not require very strict comfort conditions.
 They can be unheated or only slightly heated in winter and serve as buffer spaces, or be located in areas where solar gain in summer is difficult to block.
 It is easier to accept a temporary discomfort in a circulation than in an office.
 Rooms that require a lot of natural light for a particular work should be located to the north, but beware: even a vertical north window in our latitudes transmits solar gain in both the mid-season and the summer, in the early morning and evening.

 Would you like to learn more about other passive design strategies?
-Please stay tuned as they will be described in a following article.
+Please stay tuned as they will be described in the following article.

 To be continued…